 Despite efforts to reduce vehicle trips, cars are and will continue to be the dominant mode choice for years to come.
 This section promotes sustainability by supporting ZEVs.
 In 1990, the State initiated efforts to promote transitioning to ZEVs, and regulations have been strengthened over the years as technology has evolved to enable greater emissions reductions.
 The County is preparing for a future with ZEVs through the Contra Costa Electric Vehicle (EV) Readiness Blueprint, which identifies the best locations for EV charging infrastructure, provides local agencies with guidance to encourage EVs, addresses maintenance of EVs and charging infrastructure, and identifies areas where energy distribution improvements are needed to support charging infrastructure.
 To support safety on our roadways, the County adopted the Vision Zero Action Plan in 2022, which recognizes that fatalities and major injuries on roadways are preventable.
 Vision Zero is founded on the five elements of a Safe System Approach: safe road users, safe vehicles, safe speeds, safe roads, and post-crash care.
-The County supports programs and physical improvements aimed at getting us to zero deaths on our roadway network.
+The County supports programs and physical improvements aimed at reducing deaths on our roadway network to zero.
 To monitor progress, the Vision Zero Plan commits the County to ongoing tracking of collision data.
+Figure TR-3 shows corridors with high incidence of serious collisions between pedestrians, bicyclists, and automobiles.
 Managing transportation safely and sustainably into the future will mean operating within available funding levels while positioning Contra Costa County to take advantage of current and future innovations.
 Such innovations could include alternative fuels, car sharing, micromobility, private transportation network services, autonomous vehicle technology, and other advances still to come.
 Through all of this, the County will need to ensure its actions and practices support its safety, equity, and sustainability goals.

 The Pleasant Hill/Contra Costa Centre BART station provides an alternative to commuting by car.

-A transportation system that promotes active transportation, supports effective and equitable provision of transit services, and reduces GHGs and other environmental harm.
+Goal TR-2 A transportation system that promotes active transportation, supports effective and equitable provision of transit services, and reduces GHGs and other environmental harm.
+FIGURE TR-3 CORRIDORS WITH HIGH INCIDENCE OF PEDESTRIAN, BICYCLE, AND AUTOMOBILE COLLISIONS